Miracle Beach: Release

 Miracle Beach was released direct-to-video on VHS by Sony Pictures Home Entertainment on September 30, 1992.
 In the Philippines, the film was released in theaters as Genie, My Love on October 20, 1992; it was marketed as "suitable for the whole family".

-It was released on the MGM Limited Edition Collection on November 17, 2015.
+It was released on DVD as part of the MGM Limited Edition Collection on November 17, 2015.
 It was released on Blu-ray by Kino Lorber on April 19, 2016.